gouravgarg/user-registration/HELP.md

 issuer identification number (IIN) is the first 6 digits of the payment card’s number.
 If the IIN is blocked registration should fail returning HTTP Status code: 406

-# Solution
+## Solution
-Execution Instrucitons-  Following are the two ways to run "cashier-tech" either by Spring Boot or by Maven
+#####Execution Instructions-  Following are the two ways to run "cashier-tech" either by Spring Boot or by Maven
 ### 1. By Spring-Boot
 #### Optional extra: with IIN
     mvn spring-boot:run -Dspring-boot.run.arguments=--iin.blockedSet=456789,987654
 #####Optional extra: without IIN
 	mvn spring-boot:run
 ### 2. By Maven